Tea culture: China

 Tea served before the Ming dynasty was typically made from tea bricks.
 Upon harvesting, the tea leaves were either partially dried or thoroughly dried and ground before being pressed into bricks.
 The pressing of Pu-erh is likely a relic of this process.
 Tea bricks were also sometimes used as currency.
-Serving the tea from tea bricks required multiple steps:
+Serving the tea from tea bricks required roasting (to destroy mold or insects), grinding the leaves to a fine powder and whisking the tea in hot water to produce a fine broth.